 ByteDance

-Seedance 2.0's Fast tier generates in approximately 15 seconds at 10 credits/second (50 credits for a 5s clip) — making it the cheapest animation option on Martini for motion exploration.
+Seedance 2.0's Fast tier generates a 5-second clip in roughly 15 seconds, making it the quickest entry point inside the Seedance family for motion exploration.
 Generate 3-4 Fast variations to find the right motion direction, camera angle, and pacing.
-Once you identify the winning prompt, regenerate in Standard (20 cr/s, 100 credits for 5s) for higher visual quality, or Pro (flat 25 credits for 5s) for maximum detail.
-This "sketch in Fast, render in Standard" workflow saves 50-75% on iteration costs compared to drafting in Pro.
+Once you identify the winning prompt, regenerate in Standard for higher visual quality, or Seedance 2 Pro for maximum detail.
+This "sketch in Fast, render in Standard" workflow keeps exploration noticeably faster than drafting every variation in Standard or Pro.

 Seedance 2.0 responds best to strong, directional motion cues with explicit intensity and direction.
 Compare: "cape billowing upward in strong wind, dust particles catching golden light, camera sweeping left to right" (good — specific direction, intensity, camera path) versus "things move around" (bad — no direction or intensity).
 The key insight: Seedance interprets motion prompts more literally than Kling 3.0.
 If you write "explosion expanding outward from center," Seedance will generate radial expansion from the center of the frame.
 If you write "sword rising dramatically," the sword will move upward.
 This literal interpretation is both a strength (predictable direction) and a limitation (less natural "improvisation" of secondary motion).